dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/bugs.md

 The problem you have to solve now is related to navigation.
 No matter how the **Allnotes view** is navigated to, the `NavigatedTo` event is raised for the page.
 This event is a perfect place to forcibly unselect the selected item in the `CollectionView`.

 However, with the MVVM pattern being applied here, the viewmodel can't trigger something directly on the view, such as clearing the selected item after the note is saved.
 So how do you get that to happen?
 A good implementation of the MVVM pattern minimizes the code-behind in the view.
-There are a few different ways to solve this problem in a way that supports the MVVM separation pattern.
+There are a few different ways to solve this problem to support the MVVM separation pattern.
 However, it's also OK to put code in the code-behind of the view, especially when it's directly tied to the view, and when doing so saves you time coding.
 MVVM has many great designs and concepts that help you compartmentalize your app, improving maintainability and making it easier for you to add new features.
 However, in some cases, you may find that MVVM encourages overengineering.

 Don't overengineer a solution for this problem, and just use the `NavigatedTo` event to clear the selected item from the `CollectionView`.